 Most enterprise AI risk registers are dead documents.
 Created during an annual compliance cycle, padded with vague threats like "model bias" and "data leakage," scored on a 1-5 matrix nobody calibrated, filed in a SharePoint folder the board will never open.

 The gap is not awareness.
 It is language.
 Technical teams write for technical audiences.
-Boards want three answers: what could break, what it would cost, what we are doing about it.
+Boards want three answers: what could break, what it would cost, and what we're doing about it.
 A register that does not answer those three in financial terms becomes furniture — present in the room, ignored by everyone at the table.

 This is the rebuild.
 A register that scores AI risk in the language a board operates in, maps it to regulatory obligations that actually apply to your systems, and draws a hard line between security theater and operational risk management.